DarkWaider7/react-redux-app/README.md

-# Getting Started with Create React App
+# React Redux App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+---

+this application has the ability to replenish, add money to the account, as well as the ability to add and remove users

 ### `npm start`